Data Driven Decision Making: Why Your Billing Data is So Valuable

 What first appears as a simple inventory problem, turns into poor business operations as a result of low productivity.

-A productive inventory solution looks beyond logging materials into a database for easy location.
 It looks to automate operations with real-time notifications to the shop owner as inventory is running low on specific parts, listing current repairs, analysis of common car failures in the same region as the shop, and more.

 The pure data-driven aspect of this concept can show the shop owner about a mismatch in parts, push an upsell, and apply notification alerts of potential future problems using past data regarding make, model and year.